RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

   ### Identifying and gathering JavaScript files in an application.

-     BurpSuite > proxy > HTTP history and use the display filters to only display the Js files used by the application > copy the URLs for all the JavaScript files displayed.
+     'BurpSuite' > proxy > HTTP history and use the display filters to only display the Js files used by the application > copy the URLs for all the JavaScript files displayed.
      Export all the scripts.
 Under Target > Site map right click on the site of interest and select Engagement tools > Find scripts .
 Using this feature you  can export all the scripts in that application and also copy URLs.

   ### Getting Js files from wayback Urls: